Tamanegi-K/GoatClimbGithub/README_M6.txt

 = = = IMPLEMENTED MECHANICS = = =
-- Bouquet Assembly with criterias!
-(WIP)
+- Bouquet Assembly with tagging criteria
 - Flower collection
 - Chill tunes to hike and vibe to!
 - Different villagers
 - Day-Night System

-= = = Work In Progress = = =
-- Bouquet requesting system
-- Cave behind waterfall
-- Fast Travel
-- Flower shop

 = = = Bouquet Assembly Criteria = = =

-Which flowers you use in your bouquet will give it certain Qualities, which come into play when fufilling a villager's request.
+Which flowers you use in your bouquet will give it certain qualities called Tags, which come into play when fufilling a villager's request.
+To fufill a request, walk up to the Requestee and click the Left Mouse Button to see what kind of bouquet they are looking for.

-There are six colours of flowers (WIP):
+There are six colours of flowers:
  - Red
  - Orange
  - Yellow
  - Green
  - Blue
  - Purple
-And two special colours that won't show up as often:
- - White
- - Black

 When assembling your bouquet, you can put up to SEVEN flowers into the bouquet:
  - The first flower you put in is called the Centrepiece